Lomatia polymorpha

-Lomatia polymorpha, commonly known as mountain guitar plant, is a shrub or small tree of the family Proteaceae which is endemic to Tasmania.
+Lomatia polymorpha, commonly known as mountain guitar plant, is a species of flowering plant in the family Proteaceae which is endemic to Tasmania.
 It is a shrub or small tree with linear leaves, and white, cream-coloured or greenish flowers.
 It is common throughout its range which is approximately complementary to that of L. tinctoria in Tasmania.

 Description

 Lomatia polymorpha is a shrub or small tree which grows to a height of between 2.5 and 4 m.
 It has simple leaves which are linear to narrow egg-shaped, 20-80 mm long, 2.5-10 mm wide, have a stalk about 5 mm long and sometimes have a few lobes or teeth on the margins.
 The stems sometimes have a covering of matted hairs while the lower surface of the leaves is covered with rusty-coloured hairs and has a prominent mid-vein.
 The heads of flowers barely extend beyond the leaves and are white, cream or greenish-white in colour.
 Flowers appear between January and March and are followed by fruits which are dark grey to black and 20-30 mm long.